4.8out of 3,000+ reviews

 Insurify lets you compare quotes from up to 10+ insurance providers at once.
 Compare full coverage or state minimum quotes and find the auto policy that fits with your budget and driving needs!
-You can even see which quotes and carriers come with free or optional roadside assistance in order to make the most informed decision.
+You can even see which quotes and carriers come with free or optional roadside assistance to make the most informed decision.

-Here are the top auto insurance carriers with built-in or optional roadside assistance rides:
+Here are the top auto insurance carriers with built-in or optional roadside assistance riders:

-Allstate has three different levels of roadside assistance, all of which provide 24-hour roadside assistance, seven days a week.
+Allstate has three different levels of service, all of which provide 24-hour roadside assistance, seven days a week.

 1. If you don’t want to subscribe to a roadside assistance plan, you can use Allstate’s pay-per-use program.
 The cost per incident varies depending on what services you need but starts at $119 for towing.
 You can use this program whether or not you have an Allstate auto insurance policy.

 2. Allstate policyholders can buy towing and labor coverage as an add-on to their auto insurance policies.
-The program includes towing, jump starts, tire changes, fuel delivery, winching, and help when locked out of your vehicle, and starts at $25 per year per vehicle.
+The program includes towing service, jump starts, tire changes, fuel delivery, winching, and help when locked out of your vehicle, and starts at $25 per year per vehicle.

 3. Finally, Allstate has an annual membership plan available to anyone, whether or not you have an auto insurance policy through the company.
-The Allstate Motor Club program starts at $79 per year and includes the usual roadside assistance services, plus special discounts and services.
+The Allstate Motor Club program starts at $79 per year and includes the usual roadside assistance services, plus exclusive discounts and services.
 Family plans are available through this program.

 If you choose the latter option, make sure to get receipts from your roadside assistance provider; Farmers Insurance will want copies.
 You can file a claim for reimbursement on the Farmers Insurance website.